pradeepjos/Learner-sHubAutoHotKey/README.md

 It is developed by using AutoHotKey Software, a free automation tool for windows that increases efficiency by automating repetitive tasks.

 # How can i use it?
-1. Firstly, download the "Learner's Hub V 1.0.exe" file.
+1. Firstly, download the "Learner's Hub.exe" file.
 2. Then, double click on the file.
 A small application window appears on the right side of your screen.
 3. Lastly, select your topic, click on the link below the subject name which you are interested in and start learning for free!